chtsai0105/dbcanlight/README.md

 ## Usage
 Please make sure the [required data](#required_data) have already been downloaded before use.

-Use `python3 dbcanlight.py --help` to see more details.
+Use `dbcanlight --help` to see more details.
 ```
 options:
   -h, --help            show this help message and exit